-A renal or kidney transplant is an operation where a healthy kidney from the body another person is put into the body of a person whose kidneys are not working properly any more.
-Your doctor will have explained this operation is necessary as your child’s own kidneys have reached the stage where they are not able to do all the functions that are needed in order to keep them healthy.
+A renal or kidney transplant is an operation where a healthy kidney from the body of another person is put into the body of a person whose kidneys are not working properly any more.
+Your doctor will have explained to you that your child needs this operation because their own kidneys have reached the stage where they are not able to do all the functions that are needed to keep them healthy.

 What to expect

 Your child may or may not be on dialysis.
 Like dialysis, a kidney transplant is a treatment for kidney failure.
 Unfortunately it is not a cure.
 But as dialysis is considered a bridge to kidney transplant, it is the best form of renal replacement therapy.

 Your family have probably been preparing for this day for quite some time.
 The transplant means your child will no longer need dialysis and special diets, and, hopefully, they will be able to enjoy a better quality of life.